 What to Expect at a NACIS Meeting

-In the past, NACIS conferences begin with Practical Cartography Day (PCD) on Tuesday.
-The main conference starts on Wednesday evening with a keynote speaker and the poster session.
-Presentations, panels, and other sessions start Thursday morning.
-These and other various activities continue throughout the day Thursday and Friday.
-The conference formally concludes Friday evening with a banquet.
-Workshops and field trips are held on Saturday.
-This typical NACIS schedule is outlined below according to the different conference days.
+NACIS conferences begin with Practical Cartography Day (PCD) on Tuesday.
+The main conference starts on Tuesday evening with a keynote speaker and the poster session.
+Presentations, panels, and other sessions start Wednesday morning.
+These and other various activities continue throughout the day Wednesday and Thursday.
+The conference formally concludes Thursday evening with a banquet.
+Workshops and field trips are held on Friday.
+The full NACIS schedule is outlined below according to the different conference days.

 Whether you’re new to NACIS or just want to brush up, here’s a handy overview of what to expect when you’re attending our yearly gathering.